austinlparker/aparker.io/content/posts/the-death-of-virtual-events.md

 The problem is, we have to dress up these events in the guise of ‘continuing education’ and give them a veneer of academic rigor and respectability, just so we can go hang out in the hallway and kvetch.
 The talks are useful ways for people to test ideas out, or to learn something new, but as I’ll talk about in the next section, flying across the country to talk to a room of people is probably the least efficient and effective way at communicating ideas in 2022.

-The problem with events is that they exist for you to be marketed to by sponsors, and it’s really hard to do that virtually.
+**The problem with events is that they exist for you to be marketed to by sponsors**, and it’s really hard to do that virtually.

 ## The Different Perspective